stellaservice/glue_ops/README.md

 1. Helping you automate changes to a file or group of files. *Command: [sync]*
 2. Helping you automate the process of cloning, branching, committing, PRing changes and cleaning up old PRs. *Command: [publish]*
 3. Helping you automate the process of waiting for PR status checks to pass, approve the PR and merge the PR. *Command: [merge]*
+4. Helping you automate the process of rolling back your previous PR. *Command: [rollbackPublish]*

 ## Configuration:
 glue_ops requires a configuration file (default glue_ops.yaml) to run.
 It allows dynamic values via mustache templating.
 Template values must be provided via the CLI with the `-r, --replacement-values` flag.
 For multiple replacement values, use the flag multiple times.